nmfisher/thermion/README.md

 b) a rendering thread
 c) a `FilamentViewer` and an `AssetManager`, which will allow you to load assets/cameras/lighting/etc via the `FilamentController`

-If this was successful, the viewport should turn from red to black.
+If this was successful, the viewport should turn from red to black/white (depending on your platform).

 ### Rendering